/ Southfield Township Work Accident Lawyer

 Our firm investigates every angle to uncover these opportunities for additional compensation and will help you pursue every possible path toward recovery.

-Employer Retaliation — Know Your Rights in Southfield Township
+Your Rights Against Employer Retaliation in Southfield Township

 One of the most common fears injured workers face is the risk of retaliation after reporting an injury.
-Whether it’s being reassigned, cutting your schedule, hostile behavior, or even job loss, employer retaliation is not only unethical — it’s against the law under Michigan law.
-Still, that doesn’t stop some employers from intimidating employees into avoiding legal action.
+Whether it’s being reassigned, slashing pay, harassment, or even job loss, employer retaliation is not only unfair — it’s a violation of your rights under Michigan law.
+Still, that doesn’t stop some employers from pressuring workers into staying quiet.

 At Boyadzhyan Law Firm, we take these issues seriously.
-If your employer has taken retaliatory action against you after standing up for your rights, we will fight to protect your interests.
-You have the right to report an injury without punishment, and we’ll make sure your voice is heard.
+If your employer has taken adverse action against you after reporting an injury, we will fight to seek justice.
+You have the right to work safely, and we’ll make sure your voice is heard.

-Construction zones are some of the most high-risk workplaces in Southfield Township.
-With large machinery, hazardous materials, and work done at great heights, the risk of catastrophic harm is ever-present.
-In fact, the Occupational Safety and Health Administration (OSHA) reports that a fifth of worker deaths occur in the construction industry.
-The leading causes — known as the “Fatal Four” — are falls, being struck by objects, electrocution, and being crushed or trapped.
+Construction zones are some of the most hazardous workplaces in Southfield Township.
+With large machinery, dangerous substances, and tasks above ground level, the risk of catastrophic harm is ever-present.
+In fact, the Occupational Safety and Health Administration (OSHA) reports that 20% of worker deaths occur in the construction industry.
+The leading causes — known as the “Fatal Four” — are slips and falls, being struck by objects, electrocution, and being crushed or trapped.

 These injuries often involve multiple parties — including site managers, property owners, and third-party contractors — and require a seasoned legal team to sort through the liability.

-Understanding the Steps to File a Claim After a Workplace Injury in Southfield Township
+Navigating the Claims Process After a Job-Related Injury in Southfield Township

 Key steps include: